The Dangers of Spring Driving

 Rainy Days and Flooding

-For many areas of the country, the first day of spring denotes the start of rainy season.
+For many areas of the country, the first day of spring denotes the start of the rainy season.
 While many people think of the rains as spring as less dangerous than the snow of winter, that may not be the case.

 To help mitigate the danger, make sure to increase your following distance when driving in wet conditions in order to allow you to safely brake.
 Also, decreasing your speed will help avoid hydroplaning.